-It is especially in large vehicles, where wire optimization plays a critical role permitting a significant weight reduction.
+It is especially in large vehicles, where wire optimization plays a critical role in permitting a significant weight reduction.

-With the use of Veronte CAN Expander, the data capacity for input and output in Veronte Autopilots is highly increased.
+With the use of Veronte CEX, the data capacity for input and output in Veronte Autopilots is highly increased.
 The advanced design makes possible to control several peripherals and components (PWM, UART, Digital Output, I2C, Analog Inputs...) via CAN Bus.
 It can be used for both, expanding the I/O capability in the autopilot Veronte, or for controlling peripherals with a robust and stable communications protocol.

 Redundant CAN Bus